Seizures are common in parrots, especially African greys, Amazon parrots, and parakeets.

 Seizures will usually arise later in the evolution of these illnesses, so be mindful of changes to the parrot’s behavior and demeanor before the neurological impact becomes clear.

 As per Brain Research, birds can get epilepsy.
-Epilepsy needs to be diagnosed using a brain scan, and a parrot with a seizure is not necessarily epileptic, but it shouldn’t be written off as a possibility.
+Epilepsy needs to be diagnosed using a brain scan, and a parrot with a seizure isn’t necessarily epileptic, but it shouldn’t be written off as a possibility.

 Many people associate epilepsy with flashing lights, but this is among the least common triggers for a seizure.
 Stress, poor sleep, and certain medications can cause seizures.

-If all other explanations for a parrot to experience regular seizures have been investigated and exhausted, the bird could have a brain tumor.
+If other explanations for regular seizures have been investigated, the bird could have a brain tumor.

 Seizures are unwelcome but common in parrots, and a wide array of other outcomes will be explored and likely identified before resorting to scans.